 - How we feel – How we respond emotionality to events

-However there is third component which is at least as important as behaviour or feelings and which determines to a significant extent how we act and how we feel.:
+However, there is the third component which is at least as important as behaviour or feelings and which determines to a significant extent how we act and how we feel.:

 - How we think – Often called Mental Toughness or Mindset.
 This describes what we are thinking when faced with situations or responding to events.

 The challenge here is that “how we think” is not visible.
 We can’t see what is happening on other people’s heads (and we often don’t understand what is happening in our own heads).

 Research by Professor Peter Clough of Huddersfield University shows that Mental Toughness consists of 4 elements, each of which we now know has two sub-components.